nhohung/DS_clean_tidy_data/README.md

 Hello!
-Below is the descriptions of my work in Clean, tidy data (Coursera course), I'll show you how I code the `.R` file to complete the assignment.
+Below is the descriptions of my work in Clean, tidy data (Coursera course), I'll show you how I code the `run_analysis.R` file to complete the assignment.

 Also, the two exported files are **extract.csv** for the first 4 questions (clean up data), and **tidyData2.csv** for the last question (tidy up data).